W427697/Discord-/docs/configure/overview.md

 <!-- prettier-ignore-end -->

-This babel config will only be used to process files in the `.storybook/` directory, and will not effect your stories.
+This babel config will only be used to process files in the `.storybook/` directory, and will not affect your stories.

 Rename your `.storybook/main.js` to `.storybook/main.ts` and restart your Storybook.